subquery/documentation/docs/subquery_network/node_operators/stake.md

 There are multiple reasons why Node Operators should consider staking more SQT or attracting more Delegation.

 - All Node Operators must stake a minimum amount of SQT to become a Node Operator, the current setting can be found in [network parameters](../parameters.md)
-- There is a maximum allowed delegation amount based on the size of the Node Operator's self stake, this ensures the Node Operator has sufficient skin in the game.
-Increasing self stake can mean delegators are able to delegate more to you.
+- There is a maximum allowed delegation capacity based on the size of the Node Operator's own stake, this ensures the Node Operator has sufficient skin in the game.
+Increasing own stake can mean delegators are able to delegate more to you.
+The current multiple for delegation capacity can be found on our [network parameters](../parameters.md) page.
 - More total stake means more SQT to allocate on different deployments the Node Operator runs and more Network Inflation Rewards to earn.
 - It provides an advantage over other Node Operators when payment method is flex plan (PAYG) due to the way the [Cobb-Douglas function](../introduction/reward-distribution.md#cobb-douglas-production-function) works.